Th3M3/PiFmRds_StreamToolkit/README.md

 <br><b>rds_ctl.sh</b> will be automatically started from fm.sh.
 It reads the `/home/pi/temp.txt` file in cycle and creats new radio text entries in  `/home/pi/rds_ctl`

+---
 ###### Make sure <a href="http://github.com/ChristopheJacquet/PiFmRds">PiFmRds</a> and mpg123 is installed.
 I have tested it on Raspberry Pi 3.
+###### For better sound quality I have also changed the low-pass-cutoff-frequency in PiFmRds to 20000Hz.